MAYA

 Interior

 The interior finish materials — architectural concrete, microcement, and grey-toned plaster — reference the characteristic Balinese aesthetic.
-Bright and comfortable furniture creates a striking contrast against the raw textures.
-Large open facades, along with the unique geometry of the void in the living room and the entrance area, form a captivating play of light and shadow.
+Bright and soft furniture creates a striking contrast against the raw textures.
+Open facades and the geometry of the living room and entrance area create a strong play of light and shadow.

 Bedrooms